 While the NREF provides a firm foundation and does most of the heavy lifting to retire fossil fuels, there are other complementary policies required to support the NREF's success.
-The NREF pretty much guarantees that renewable energy systems will be built and that the renewable energy produced will be the lowest cost possible but while it may well be lower cost than fossil energy, there is no guarantee.
-Thus without a policy to ensure that renewable energy is used before fossil energy, renewable energy providers may struggle to find a market for the energy they produce.
+If it is followed, the NREF pretty much guarantees that enough renewable energy systems will be built to get us off fossil fuels and that the renewable energy produced will be the lowest cost possible.
+However, while the energy may be lower cost than fossil energy, there is no guarantee.
+The cost of digging fossil based energy out of the ground is shockingly low.
+For example, in Saudi Arabia the marginal cost of producing a barrel of oil is about \$5.
+Without a policy to ensure that renewable energy is used before fossil energy, renewable energy providers may struggle to find a market for the energy they produce.

-With a classic carbon tax, the hypothesis for success relies on making fossil energy more expensive than renewable energy.
-The tax required to make that happen is very high, with estimates ranging from \$100 to \$200 or more per tonne CO2 (\$1 to \$2 or more per gallon of gasoline.)
+With a classic carbon tax, part of the hypothesis for success relies on making fossil energy more expensive than renewable energy.
+The tax required to make that happen is very high, with estimates ranging from \$100 to \$300 or more per tonne CO_2 (\$1 to \$3 or more per gallon of gasoline.)
 Even at these tax rates there is no guarantee renewables will win the price war.
-The point of the Not Impossible Plan is to keep the tax low so energy costs don't rise too much.
-That means that raising the tax to the classic carbon tax level is not an option.
-Instead, we need a policy that ensures renewable energy stays at the front-of-the-line when it comes to usage.
-This could simply be mandated, but there are two policies already in use now in many jurisdictions that could be used as well.
+One of the main advantages of the Not Impossible Plan is it keeps the fossil carbon tax low so energy costs don't rise too much.
+Thus we need a policy that ensures renewable energy stays at the front-of-the-line when it comes to usage.
+Without such a policy fossil fuel producers could simply keep the price of fossil fuel below renewables, and all the renewable energy built with NREF funds won't be able to find a buyer.